Skip to content

 EtherCalc is another Google Sheets alternative: it's a web-based spreadsheet tool that doesn't even require you to sign up for an account.
 It's collaborative, so you can work with others in real-time on the same sheet: just copy the URL in your browser (each sheet gets a unique URL) and send it to your collaborator.
 That's it.
 There's no fancy permission management or cloud hosting to speak of.
 This simplicity limits functionality—it's difficult to move columns and rows around—and there's a distinct lack of advanced features, like conditional formatting.
 In short, EtherCalc is not designed for complex projects, but it's perfect when you need a fast and free spreadsheet app.

-Best Excel alternative for data privacy
+Best free Excel alternative for data privacy

 CryptPad Sheet (Web or self-hosted)